NZR/DS-BOK/content/3_chapter/chapter3.md

 ## Project background

-Due to the 2019/2022 pandemic, more and more individual started working from home.
+Due to the 2019/2022 pandemic, more and more people started working from home.
 This project aims to identify key elements in a combined working/living environment and suggest customized designs for different user groups - based on type of activities and living/working conditions.

 This project involves gathering information on the new work/life physical setup of the general population since the start of the COVID pandemics.
 It will follow with a reflection on how this new organization benefit people or hinders life and/or work.
 Finally, it will suggest different spatial organization based on the different types of life/work setups that have been observed.

 This project will adopt a combined participatory approach in data collection and design of working/living environment.
 To achieve this, frequent interactions between researchers and participants are necessary.

-A key aspect of this research is the use of VR environment to design work/life spaces, and allow people to "try them out".
+A key aspect of this research is the use of Virtual Reality (VR) environment to design work/life spaces, and allow people to "try them out".

 ## Research data management considerations